math-comp/real-closed/README.md

 3. You are now in the correct work environment.
 You can do
    > make

-   and do whatever you are accustomed to do with Coq.
+   and do whatever you are accustomed to do with Rocq.

 4. In particular, you can edit files using `emacs` or `coqide`.

-   - If you were already using emacs with proof general, make sure you empty your `coq-prog-name` variables and any other proof general options that used to be tied to a previous local installation of Coq.
+   - If you were already using emacs with proof general, make sure you empty your `coq-prog-name` variables and any other proof general options that used to be tied to a previous local installation of Rocq.
    - If you do not have emacs installed, but want to use it, you can go back to step 2. and call `nix-shell` with the following option
      > nix-shell --arg withEmacs true